 The Candidate Search Query functionality is designed to improve the user experience when searching for talent or looking up specific candidates across internal and external users.
-The existing Search Candidates functionality is still available but includes fewer search options.
+The legacy Search Candidates functionality is still available but includes fewer search options.
 Candidate Search Query enhances the capabilities of the keyword search feature by allowing Boolean operators to be used in the search.
 In addition, the information that is used to find matching candidates is expanded by including attached resumes.
 The user interface (UI) for the Candidate Search and search results pages is designed to match current styles.

 The Candidate Search page displays in two tabs: Quick Search and Advanced Search.
 The Quick Search tab allows recruiters to search for candidates using keywords and Boolean operators that will search the parsed resume/CV fields, typed-in resume/CV, and the most recently attached resume.
 The Advanced Search tab allows recruiters to search the same data sources as in Quick Search, but instead of using a single keyword text field, users can create complex Boolean search queries in a new step-by-step interface.